Wolfgang Späte: War against the Soviet Union

 Following the surrender of the Royal Yugoslav Army on 17 April 1941, JG 54 received orders on 3 May 1941 to turn over all Bf 109-Es so they could receive the new Bf 109-F variant.
 Transition training was completed at Airfield Stolp-Reitz in Pomerania.
 Following intensive training, the Geschwader was moved to airfields in Eastern Prussia.
 II.
 Gruppe under command of Hauptmann Hrabak was moved to Trakehnen on 20 June 1941.
 The Wehrmacht launched Operation Barbarossa, the invasion of the Soviet Union, on 22 June with II.
 Gruppe supporting Army Group North in its strategic goal towards Leningrad.

-Victories came regularly, and he was awarded the Honour Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 9 August.
+Victories came frequently, and he was awarded the Honour Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 9 August.
 On 10 September, Späte was appointed Staffelkapitän (squadron leader) of 5.
 Staffel of JG 54.
 He succeeded Mütherich who was killed in action the day before.
 On 2 October, Späte claimed three aerial victories in combat near Lake Ilmen.
 His third claim of the day was JG 54s 1,000th aerial victory claimed since the launch of Operation Barbarossa on 22 June.
 Then on 5 October, he became the 10th member of JG 54 to be awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes), after reaching 45 victories.

 His unit withdrew to the Reich at the end of the year for rest and refit, and Späte was promoted to Hauptmann on 1 January 1942.
 Success continued upon returning to the north of the Eastern Front as the Soviets desperately tried to raise the siege of Leningrad.
 This culminated with the award of the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 23 April 1942 when he had 72 victories.
 The presentation was made by Adolf Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg, present-day Kętrzyn in Poland.
 Also presented with awards that day by Hitler were Hauptmann Herbert Ihlefeld, who received the Swords to his Knight's Cross with Oak Leaves, and Oberleutnant Wolf-Dietrich Huy who was also honored with the Oak Leaves.
 However, with the award, he was ordered back to the Reich to set up a top-secret unit: Erprobungskommando 16, (EKdo 16) to test-fly the revolutionary new rocket-fighter, the Messerschmitt Me 163 "Komet".
 In consequence, command of 5.
 Staffel of JG 54 was passed on to Hauptmann Joachim Wandel on 21 April.